ForgeFlow/eficent-odoo-addons/account_bank_statement_check/README.rst

 Account Bank Statement Check
 ============================

-Reconcile payments by check number
+Automatically Reconcile payments by check number.
+Automatic reconcile will do when the entry matches the label or the check number matches the reference otherwise manual reconcile is required

 Usage
 =====